-Armed with a belief in the inherent dignity of all human beings, SLC fights to protect every person’s human and civil rights.
-Human rights are our most fundamental rights that are granted to all of us universally because we are human beings.
-By contrast, civil rights are granted to us by federal, state and local laws such as those guaranteed by the U.S. Constitution or federal civil rights statutes.
-The rights we have enforced over the years appear on this page and we highlight just a few examples of our successes in protecting the foundations of freedom and justice in our society.
+Armed with legal expertise and a belief in the inherent dignity of all human beings, SLC fights to protect every person’s human and civil rights.
+Human rights are our most fundamental rights.
+They are granted to all of us universally because we are human beings.
+By contrast, civil rights are granted to us by federal, state and local laws, such as those guaranteed by the U.S. Constitution or federal civil rights statutes.
+SLC has diligently enforced civil and human rights through our advocacy for more than 40 years.
+Below we highlight just a few examples of our many successes in protecting the foundations of freedom and justice in our society.

 Promoting Fairness and Due Process

-The Constitution protects us from government overreach by requiring the government to provide due process of law when it decides to deprive a person of life, liberty, or property.
-SLC holds the government accountable for unfairly depriving people of constitutionally protected liberties and property interests without providing the required notice and a meaningful opportunity to challenge those decisions.
-We protect people from wrongful deprivations of their rights by ensuring fairness in government proceedings.
+The Constitution protects us from the overreach of our government by requiring it to provide due process of law before depriving a person of life, liberty, or property.
+SLC protects people from wrongful deprivations of their rights by ensuring fairness in government proceedings.
+And we hold the government accountable for unfairly denying people’s constitutionally protected liberties and property interests without providing the required notice and a meaningful opportunity to challenge those decisions.

 Catron v.
 City of St. Petersburg, 658 F.3d 1260 (11th Cir.
 2011).
-Case established that all people enjoy a constitutionally protected liberty interest to be in public places of their choosing and the government must provide due process if it deprives people of this right by issuing trespass warnings.
-Co-counsel: National Law Center on Homelessness & Poverty & Florida Institutional Legal Services.
+On behalf of homeless people who were trespassed from city parks, this case established that all people enjoy a constitutionally protected liberty interest to be in public places of their choosing and that the government must provide due process if it deprives people of this right by issuing trespass warnings.
+Co-counsel were the National Law Center on Homelessness & Poverty and Florida Institutional Legal Services.

 Washington, et al. v.
 DeBeaugrine, 658 F. Supp.
 2d 1332 (N.D.
-Fla., J. Hinkle 2009).
-Issuing a preliminary injunction, the federal district court prohibited APD from terminating or reducing a plaintiff’s benefits prior to affording the plaintiff an evidentiary hearing.
+Fla., J. Hinkle, 2009).
+Issuing a preliminary injunction, the federal district court prohibited the Agency for Persons with Disabilities (APD) from terminating or reducing Medicaid Waiver recipients’ benefits prior to affording them an evidentiary hearing.
 As a result of the preliminary injunction, SLC negotiated a settlement with APD that resulted in a permanent injunction that applies to the putative class of more than 4,000 individuals with developmental disabilities.

 Grayden v.
 Rhodes, 345 F.3d 1225 (11th Cir.
 2003).
 SLC represented extremely low-income tenants who were evicted from their apartment building with less than a day’s notice because the City of Orlando had decided to condemn the building.
 The federal appeals court agreed with SLC that tenants have a constitutional right to contemporaneous notice of their right to a hearing in a condemnation action against the apartment owner.
 This opinion is the touchstone of federal due process law in the Eleventh Circuit and is cited by courts in hundreds of other cases.
-Co-counsel: Greater Orlando Area Legal Services & Cathy L. Lucrezi
+We co-counseled with Greater Orlando Area Legal Services and pro bono counsel Cathy L. Lucrezi.

 Buxton v.
 City of Plant City, Fla., 871 F.2d 1037 (11th Cir.
 1989).
 In a landmark case widely cited by courts, SLC established the right of public employees to receive a name-clearing hearing after termination of their employment when stigmatizing information has been made part of the public record or otherwise published.